Preserving Your Future: A Guide to Asset Protection in Florida

 - Annuities: Annuity contracts are protected from garnishment and legal claims, making them a valuable tool for long-term planning.

-- Retirement Accounts: Qualified retirement accounts such as 401(k)s, IRAs, and similar plans are largely protected, ensuring your retirement savings remain secure.
+- Retirement Accounts: Qualified retirement accounts such as 401(k)s, IRAs, and similar plans are largely protected, helping ensure your retirement savings remain secure.

 - Personal Property: Certain household items, clothing, and furnishings are exempt from creditor claims up to a specific value, protecting essential daily living property.